Choosing your Southern California area to stay

 Many love to stay in Hollywood because of its vibrant music scene and because there are fine hostels there.
+Hollywood also puts you in a central location to explore Los Angeles.
 However,

-If more information on hostels and how to reach Hollywood and Highland from LAX, Amtrak, or the downtown Greyhound station, see "Hollywood Hostels: Pros and Cons."
+If you wish more information on hostels and how to reach Hollywood and Highland from LAX, Amtrak, or the downtown Greyhound station, see "Hollywood Hostels: Pros and Cons."

 Stay on the west side of Los Angeles or in Santa Monica

 Generally for most visitors, anyplace in an arc from Santa Monica to Hollywood and Highland in Hollywood makes a convenient base.
-This includes cities and neighbourhoods such as Westwood Village (UCLA), West Los Angeles, Beverly Hills (not all hotels there terribly expensive), and West Hollywood (the Sunset Strip area).
+That includes cities and neighbourhoods such as Westwood Village (UCLA), West Los Angeles, Beverly Hills (not all hotels there are terribly expensive), and West Hollywood (the Sunset Strip area).

-The area around Highland and Hollywood and Santa Monica offer the best public transportation.
+The area around Highland and Hollywood Boulevard and Santa Monica offer the best public transportation.

 In West Hollywood, The